c2p-cmd/PiggyDiceGame/README.md

 # PiggyDiceGame
-Created a 2 player Dice Game in JavaFX and Kotlin.
+Created a 2 Player Dice Game in JavaFX and Kotlin.

 ## Aim Of The Game
 Pig is a simple dice game first described in print by John Scarne in 1945.
 Players take turns to roll a single dice as many times as they wish,